FusionAuth/fusionauth-site/site/_posts/2022-03-10-announcing-fusionauth-1-35.md

 In all of these scenarios, integration with additional data sources or logic may be required or useful.
 This includes:

 * Adding custom claims based on business logic specific to the user and application, encapsulated by an API.
-* Calling IdP endpoints to retrieve data during a user reconcile, such as the Microsoft Graph API endpoints.
+* Calling IdP endpoints to retrieve additional data, such as the Microsoft Graph API endpoints.
 * Augmenting a token with information from FusionAuth, such as the name of any groups of which a user is a member.

 This is all possible with this release, because you can now make arbitrary HTTP requests within your lambda.
 This allows you to integrate any API or enterprise systems into various login flows.